ladychili/MT5763-Project-2/README.md

 ### Function

-It was designed to generate 95% confidence intervals for the mean, the mean estimate for each parameter and plots of the distributions of the bootstrap parameters for one covariate*/
+It was designed to generate 95% confidence intervals for the mean, the mean estimate for each parameter and plots of the distributions of the bootstrap parameters for one covariate.

 ### How to use